North Saskatchewan River: Flood of 1915

 The 1915 flood of the North Saskatchewan River was one of the most dramatic in the history of Edmonton.
-On 28 June, the Edmonton Bulletin reported the river had risen "10 feet in as many hours."
+On 28 June, the Edmonton Bulletin reported the river had risen "10 feet in as many hours" and ultimately hitting a height of 42 feet over the low water level.
 A frantic phone call from Rocky Mountain House alerted local authorities to the flood's arrival.
 The Canadian Northern Railway had parked a number of train cars on the city's Low Level Bridge to protect against the "tons upon tons of debris" that had been pushed up against its piers, including a house swept away by the current.
-Thousands of Edmonton residents watched the flood destroy lumber mills along the city's river valley.
+Thousands of Edmonton residents watched the flood destroy lumber mills, other industries and dozens of houses along the city's river valley.

 The river peaked at a stage of 13.73 m, a rise of 11.5 m above low flow, with an estimated peak instantaneous discharge of 5800 m3/s.
 However, based on high water marks and 1D modelling, the actual value may have been closer to 6300 m3/s.